litestar-org/litestar/docs/usage/channels.rst

 .. mermaid::
     :align: center
-    :caption: Publishing flow from the application to the broker
+    :caption: Publishing flow from the application to the :term:`broker`

     flowchart LR
         Backend(Backend) --> Broker[(Broker)]